Gaels: Scots

-Place names in Scotland that contain the element -bal- from the Scottish Gaelic baile meaning 'home, farmstead, town or city'.
-This data gives some indication of the extent of medieval Gaelic settlement in Scotland.

-The Scots Gaels derive from the kingdom of Dál Riata, which included parts of western Scotland and northern Ireland.
-It has various explanations of its origins, including a foundation myth of an invasion from Ireland.
-Other historians believe that the Gaels colonized parts of Western Scotland over several decades and some archaeological evidence may point to a pre-existing maritime province united by the sea and isolated from the rest of Scotland by the Scottish Highlands or Druim Alban; however, this is disputed.
-The genetic exchange includes passage of the M222 genotype within Scotland.

-From the 5th to 10th centuries, early Scotland was home not only to the Gaels of Dál Riata but also the Picts, the Britons, Angles and lastly the Vikings.
 The Romans began to use the term Scoti to describe the Gaels in Latin from the 4th century onward.
 At the time, the Gaels were raiding the west coast of Britain; it is thus conjectured that the term means "raider, pirate".
 The term "Scot" applied to the Gaels in general, not just those in Scotland.
 Examples are Johannes Scotus Eriugena and other figures from Hiberno-Latin culture, and the Schottenkloster founded by Irish Gaels in Germanic lands.

+From the 5th to 10th centuries, early Scotland was home not only to the Gaels of Dál Riata but also the Picts, the Britons, Angles and lastly the Vikings.

 The Gaels of northern Britain referred to themselves as Albannaich in their own tongue and their realm as the Kingdom of Alba (founded as a successor kingdom to Dál Riata and Pictland).
 Germanic groups tended to refer to the Gaels as Scottas and so when Anglo-Saxon influence grew at court with Duncan II, the Latin Rex Scottorum began to be used and the realm was known as Scotland.
 Eventually, 'Scot' and 'Scottish' came to refer to all inhabitants of Scotland, whether Gaelic or not.
 Germanic-speakers in Scotland began to refer to Scottish Gaelic as Erse (meaning "Irish").